 I can’t effectively describe what I saw before me.
 I’d seen it on so many websites, in guidebooks and on countless social media pictures, but nothing prepared me for that view.
 I breathed in the fresh morning air and gazed at the 600 year old citadel below.
 Gradually the sky grew lighter and I gasped as the first rays of sunshine touched the tips of the ruins.
 This was it, my magic moment – sunrise at Machu Picchu.

 The sun rose higher and bathed the stone walls in glorious gold.
 The shadows disappeared as the warmth of the sun touched my cheeks, and I couldn’t take my eyes off the ruins.
 I stayed up there a long time, simply enjoying the view.
 I watched as more people filed in and made the climb to the guardhouse as I had done a couple of hours before.
 Tour groups began to filter into the ruins below, following their guides around a pre-designed route.
 And the magic of the sunrise slowly faded as my private moment with Machu Picchu was polluted with more and more people.
 I sighed.
 Never again would I recapture that feeling, the pure wonder and elation at being there.
-My moment though, alone, on the mountainside, feeling like I had discovered Machu Picchu for myself will stay with me forever, or as long as my feeble brain will retain it.
+My moment, alone, on the mountainside, feeling like I had discovered Machu Picchu for myself will stay with me forever, or as long as my feeble brain will retain it.

 Reality eventually reminded me that I had agreed to meet up with the rest of my group at 9am.
 As part of my Dragoman trek we would also have a guided tour of the ruins, so I made my way back to the main entrance to rendez-vous with them.
 I heard someone shouting my name, and found the four who had done the Inca Trail having some breakfast at the café – and taking it in turns to use the bathrooms to freshen up.
 They were in a much worse state than I was; un-showered, tired and sweaty.
 I had a smug feeling I’d got the best deal, despite my early start.
 Perhaps they felt the same; I didn’t walk up the sun gate so admit I don’t know if the view was worth it.
+Either way, I was more than happy with my Machu Picchu Sunrise!

 The rest of the group arrived shortly afterwards so I joined them for the official tour.
 Our guide Yamil wove around the maze of ruins, pointing out how the shapes of the stones and the walls perched on the mountain top all slotted together like complex jigsaw puzzles, designed to withstand earthquakes and the elements.
 Temples, ceremonial rocks, accommodation and agricultural terraces were all built here, combining with the Waynu Picchu Mountain to create an incredible citadel, and one of the ‘new’ 7 Wonders of the World.
 Protected by its location, and hidden trails, Machu Picchu remained hidden from the Spanish invaders, so the site is much better preserved than others similar to it.

 After the official tour we stayed for another couple of hours to enjoy the ruins.
 I returned to the guardhouse to appreciate the view once again, found a relatively quiet spot and had a snooze.
 When I awoke it was time to go.
 I felt sad to leave this magical place, which was starting to get quieter as the tour groups left and the early visitors began to head home.
-I am glad I made the extra effort to arrive early, to fully appreciate what I had hiked for 4 days to see.
+I am glad I made the extra effort to arrive early, to fully appreciate what I had hiked for 4 days from Cusco to Machu Picchu to see.
 But was it worth the $60 new train ticket?
 The $60 hotel room in Aguas Calientes?
 The 4am wake up call?
 The bruised knee and shoulder?
 Absolutely!

 Sunrise at Machu Picchu has to be seen to be appreciated, none of this google street view nonsense will compare to your magical moment, when you first set eyes on the citadel and watch the sun come up.
 Go there.
 And go there soon!